PotHix/pothix.github.com/content/post/stats-jan-2018.md

 [![Amount of time spent listening to Podcasts this month](/images/stats/2018/jan/podcasts.jpg "Amount of time spent listening to Podcasts this month")](/images/stats/2018/jan/podcasts.jpg)

 **6 days and 3 hours** of podcast time is a personal record for me.
-Of course I did not use 147 hours of my time to listen to Podcasts, I usually speed-up them, so I would guess it was around 60-70 hours. 😀
+Of course, I did not use 147 hours of my time to listen to Podcasts, I usually speed-up them, so I would guess it was around 60-70 hours. 😀

 As usual, here is the list of Podcasts and their times:

 [![Amount of time spent listening to Podcasts, ordered by title](/images/stats/2018/jan/podcast_titles.jpg "Amount of time spent listening to Podcasts, ordered by title")](/images/stats/2018/jan/podcast_titles.jpg)

-Just remember that this is an "all-time list" and I'm tracking time instead of the episode which makes short podcasts to not appear as "most listened" ones.
+Just remember that this is an "all-time list", and I'm tracking time instead of the episode which makes short podcasts not to appear as "most listened" ones.
 I listen to [CBN podcasts](http://audioglobo.globo.com/cbn) almost every day, but they are just some minutes long.